farahmohamed99/PHPTRAVELS-registration-automation-using-selenium/README.md

  4- Delete the reports and logs folders to create new ones.

- 5- Open the cmd and download the following packages :
+ 5- Open the cmd and install the following packages :

    •	pip install selenium